CV

 May 2013 - Current

-My areas of focus for speaking are New Zealand military history, Maori history, and traditional Maori cultural practices.
+Brent's areas of focus for speaking are New Zealand military history, Maori history, and traditional Maori cultural practices; where he has delivered lectures and presentations at museums, galleries, and universities around the world.

-I have delivered addresses at ANZAC Day and Remembrance Day ceremonies, and Fundraising events.
+He has also delivered addresses, and The Ode, at ANZAC and Remembrance Day ceremonies, and Fundraising events.

 Soldier On event a success.
 Wauchope Gazette.
 1 May 2013.